leventemo/eeieeioh/README.md

 - [ ] get rid of duplicate mat-card css in `contact.component.css` & `cards.component.css`
 - [ ] get rid of duplicate h1 css in `contact.component.css` & `about.component.css`
 - [x] typography in form: set it to custom typogr.
+- [ ] redo responsive layout & styling a la Cards, which has changed
 - [ ] snackbar: your message has been sent message
 - [ ] lazy loading?
 - [ ] sanitazion?